 Vertical integration is, perhaps, the greatest asset.
-The PET combines the past experience of product development (Jolt and KIM) with the LSI semiconductor design and production expertise of MOS Technology and the "offshore" subassembly production and aggressive marketing methods Commodore developed for its calculator line.
+The PET combines the past experience of product development (JOLT and KIM) with the LSI semi-conductor design and production expertise of MOS Technology and the "offshore" sub-assembly production and aggressive marketing methods which Commodore developed for its calculator line.
 PET's competitors have equal or greater assets in one or more of these three categories, but none can match the vertical integration of Commodore-MOS Technology.
 Radio Shack's TRS-80 comes closest.
-They have the best mass sales setup in the world.
-They also have the only foreign supply expertise that can rival Commodore's.
-This is perhaps the most important prerequisite for a cost-effective end product.
+They have the best mass sales set-up in the world.
+They also have the only foreign supply expertise which can pre rival Commodore's.
+This is perhaps the most important Arequisite for a cost-effective end product.

-The highly priced components of a computer system are: TV monitor, memory, CPU (central processing unit), keyboard and cassette recorder.
-Competition and mass production have forced the costs of CPU production down to a point where, even if you're making your own microprocessor (MOS Technology's PET, Motorola's Educator II, etc.), only small reductions in endproduct pricing can be realized.
+The highly priced components of a computer system are: TV monitor, memory, CPU (Central Processing Unit), keyboard, and cassette recorder.
+Competition and mass production have forced the costs of CPU production down to a point where, even if you're making your own microprocessor (MOS Technology's PET, Motorola's EDUCATOR II, etc.), only small reductions in end-product pricing can be realized.

-Photo 3.
-Now-defunct Sphere, right, is very similar to PET, left.
-Note the combined keyboard, TV, CPU, integral dual cassette controls and number pad.
-PET's cassette is built in.

-Photo 4.
-PET's controversial "calculator" keyboard, with quasistandard key placement and conventional calculator number pad.
-Note variety of graphic symbols available with shift.
-Lowercase is also implemented (see text).

 All the other items involve the purchase of devices and/or sub-assemblies made abroad.
 The biggest item is the TV monitor.
-Most hobbyist computer manufacturers gloss over this item with phrases like, "Use your own television set with adapter (not supplied)."
-A reasonable frequency for your TV set mathematically limits the readability of characters to 16 lines, 32 characters per line, caps only.

-Most hobbyists soon find that this limitation, plus competition for time on the family TV, leaves little choice but to purchase a monitor.
-A commercial TV monitor with adequate bandwidth for lowercase, longline displays can cost almost as much as the computer (before it "grew").
+Most hobbyist computer manufacturers gloss over this item with phrases like, "use your own television set with" adapter (not supplied)".
+The fact is that a reasonable frequency for "your" TV set mathematically limits the readability of characters to 16 lines, 32 characters per line, caps only.
+Most hobbyists soon find that this limitation, plus competition for time on the family TV leaves little choice but the purchase of a monitor.
+A commercial TV monitor with adequate bandwidth for lower case, long line displays can cost almost as much as the computer (before it "grew").
 In fact, I'm using monitors that cost as much as my PET.
-Inexpensive but adequate TV electronics come from Japan, Korea, etc. So does another major accessory-the cassette recorder.
+Inexpensive but adequate TV electronics comes from Japan, Korea, etc. So does another major "accessory" -the cassette recorder.

 The competition now takes on an international flavor, and International is Commodore's middle name.
-Most of Radio Shack's line of Realistic products are also imported, including the TV monitor and cassette recorder, which account for one-third of the cost of the TRS-80 system.
+Most of Radio Shack's line of REALISTIC trade named products are also imported, including the TV monitor and cassette recorder which account for one third of the cost of the TRS-80 system.
 PET's keyboard is also imported (more on that later).

-Speaking from personal experience, I can say the business of getting production quantities of proprietary-designed high-technology hardware from overseas is a major accomplishment.
-Delivery and quality control require on-site monitoring, which necessitates a truly international organization with established operations in the Orient.

-Both Commodore and Radio Shack can do this ... but, can anyone else?
-This is probably the most important factor in vertical integration-it separates the men from the boys in low-cost, high-volume production.
-It's possible that these two leaders could produce more cheap personal computers in 1978 than all their competitors combined-and make money at it.
-Even with years of calculator experience, however, Commodore is having overseas production delivery problems (as of December).
+Speaking from personal experience, the business of getting production quantities of proprietary designed high technology hardware from overseas is a major accomplishment.
+Delivery and quality control require on-site monitoring and this means a truly international organization with established operations in the Orient.
+Both Commodore and Radio Shack can do this -- but, can anyone else?
+This is probably the most important factor in vertical integration it separates the men from the boys in low-cost, high volume production.
+I would venture to say that it's entirely possible that these two leaders could produce more cheap personal computers in 1978 than all their competitors combined -- and make money at it.
+Even with their years of calculator experience, however, it's obvious that Commodore is having overseas production delivery problems (as of December).
 On the other hand, the TRS-80 is having problems getting its full BASIC underway.
+(IMARE SCALE INTEGRATION)